 Meaningful memories take a chance.

 Some of the best memories I have made have been spur of the moment chances.
 This past summer my dad and I went on a road trip to New York, and all along the way we would stop at random diners, local antique shops, and comic shops from TV.
 These were simple, not planned weeks in advance, just simple fun moments that we took a chance on.
 As a family, my parents would do something fun with my sister and I each Friday.
 We would do goofy things like have ice-cream and waffles for dinner, or eat under the table.
 Simple moments, but I will never forget them.
-Or recently when I was last minute able to see my girlfriends Christmas choir concert, simple moments that mean so much.
 All of these memories take a chance, they may require you to use some gas, to possibly make a mess, or to lose a little bit of sleep.
 We can make excuses, but these excuses will make us miss out on some truly joyful moments, moments that God has presented us with.
 Everything we have can vanish in an instant, so take hold of each day, and take the chance on making a meaningful memory.

 We are never promised tomorrow.
 Life is chaotic, things can happen in an instant and take us off guard.
 So many tragedies have happened this year, and even in the recent months.
 We live in a world that has been separated from God, a world where we are so busy focused on what we want and not what God wants for us.
 No matter how many laws are passed, or safeguards we put up, we will never be at peace.
 Our trust needs to be placed in the creator of the universe.
 Each day we need to know that we have a chance, a chance to impact the people around us, a chance to make a memory that will direct our life.
 When we live each day listening to what God has for us, no matter what happens to us, we can know we have victory over the enemy.
 In times of tragedy like the recent attacks in Paris, or the daily struggles of not feeling worth it, or when it feels like the world is crashing down around us; we can use our words to speak life, we can comfort those in need, and we can rally around those who feel like they can’t do it alone.
 We can make memories that will last forever and impact what we do and how we live forever.
 So take hold of every opportunity, have compassion to everyone around you, and take a chance on the moments life presents you with.